-16 "Panama Seeks Permanent CBI Extension in Free Trade Deal with U.S." Inside U.S. Trade, Dec.
+22 "Panama Seeks Permanent CBI Extension in Free Trade Deal with U.S." Inside U.S. Trade, Dec.
 19, 2003.

-$^{^{\}rm 17}$ United States Trade Representative.
-2004 National Trade Estimate Report on Foreign Trade Barriers.
-Apr.
-1, 2004.
+23 United States Trade Representative.
+2004 National Trade Estimate Report on Foreign (continued...)

-To date, eight negotiating rounds have been held, with the most recent concluding in early February 2005.
-There had been expectations that the negotiations would be completed in early 2005, but the last round reflected continued contention over several issues.
-These include market access for agricultural products considered sensitive by Panama (such as rice, poultry, onions, potatoes, pork, beef, dairy products, soybean oil, and vegetable oil); procurement provisions for the Panama Canal Authority regarding expansion activities; access to Panama for large U.S. retail stores; and verification that textile exports from Panama meet the agreement's rules of origin.18
+To date, nine negotiating rounds have been held, with the most recent concluding in mid-January 2006 in Washington.
+There had been expectations that the negotiations would be completed in early 2005, but the eighth round held in February 2005 reflected continued contention over several issues.
+These include market access for agricultural products considered sensitive by Panama (such as rice, poultry, onions, potatoes, pork, beef, dairy products, soybean oil, and vegetable oil); procurement provisions for the Panama Canal Authority regarding expansion activities; access to Panama for large U.S. retail stores; and verification that textile exports from Panama meet the agreement's rules of origin.24